 - Rhetoric and Media Studies (formerly Communication)

 Student-Faculty Collaborative Research

 Summer 2019 – Maggie Coit (IA/Econ 2019), Addie Grohs (IA/PE 2020), Cole Harris (IA/PE 2020), Nicole Godbout (IA/ENVS/PE 2020) and I collected data on the political economy of “ethical” cannabis (marijuana) products in Portland, Oregon.
 We visited 85 dispensaries, attended 21 events, and reviewed 6 sources of industry media and three sources of popular news coverage.
 Using inductive and deductive qualitative coding, quantitative methods, and spatial analysis (incorporating demographic data), we describe and explain the contours of supply and demand of fair trade, fair labor, sustainable, environmentally friendly, and socially responsible cannabis.
 The project is the basis for a research brief for industry actors and policy makers and an academic journal article.
-More here.
+More here and here.